Common Household Foods that may be Dangerous for Pets

 Furthermore, salt and fat content in a lot of human foods is higher than what your pet is used to, so even though certain foods may not be toxic, they can still be harmful to your pet – especially if they’re eaten in large quantities.

-Human foods that can be toxic to pets
+Human foods that may be toxic to pets

 Be sure to avoid giving your pet any of the following human foods: